frozzare/qrest/readme.md

 > work in progress

-qrest is a http client that concat multiple requests and queries which fields that should be returned.
+qrest is a http client that concat multiple rest api requests and queries which fields that should be returned using graphql.
+It only works with JSON rest api requests.

 ## Examples